Bmibaby

-Bmibaby Limited (styled as bmibaby.com) was a British low-cost airline that flew to destinations in the United Kingdom and Europe from its bases at Birmingham and East Midlands airports.
-It was a subsidiary of British Midland International, itself wholly owned by International Airlines Group (IAG).
-Bmibaby's head office was at Donington Hall in Castle Donington, North West Leicestershire, England.
-Bmibaby held a United Kingdom Civil Aviation Authority Type A Operating Licence, and was permitted to carry passengers, cargo and mail on aircraft with 20 or more seats.
+Bmibaby Limited (styled as bmibaby.com or bmibaby) was a British low-cost airline that flew to destinations in the United Kingdom and Europe from its bases at Birmingham and East Midlands airports.
+It was a subsidiary of British Midland International, itself acquired by International Airlines Group (IAG) in 2010. bmibaby's head office was at Donington Hall in Castle Donington, North West Leicestershire, England. bmibaby held a United Kingdom Civil Aviation Authority Type A Operating Licence, and was permitted to carry passengers, cargo and mail on aircraft with 20 or more seats.

-Following the takeover of BMI and its subsidiaries by IAG in April 2012, it was announced on 3 May 2012 that Bmibaby would be shut down in September 2012, with many flights ceasing to operate with effect from 11 June.
+Following the takeover of British Midland International and its subsidiaries by IAG in April 2012, it was announced on 3 May 2012 that bmibaby would be shut down in September 2012, with many flights ceasing to operate with effect from 11 June.
 Bmibaby's final flight, from Málaga to East Midlands, operated on 9 September 2012.

 History

-The airline was established on 24 January 2002 and began operations on 23 March 2002 with a flight between East Midlands and Málaga.
+The airline was established as the low-cost subsidiary of British Midland International on 24 January 2002, during a wave of low-cost carriers being launched by full-service airlines, such as Go by British Airways in 1998, and Buzz by KLM in 1999. and began operations on 23 March 2002 with a flight between East Midlands and Málaga.